 The Parcel Program for Home Ownership

-With the KAH Parcel Program, the homeowner builds and owns the house on land leased to the homeowner by KAH.
-Since KAH owns the land, the program removes a substantial cost barrier.
+With the KAH Parcel Program, families build and own a house on land leased for a nominal fee from KAH.
+Since KAH owns the land, the program removes a substantial cost barrier and preserves the property as affordable housing for a future owner.

 Kent Zoning regulations assists potential homeowners in building on small lots and encourage donations (more information at firstname.lastname@example.org), including: